 What you should do for a “dry shake” is, add your ingredients to the shaker and leave off the ice.
 This way, the egg white emulsifies a lot better, and that results in a thicker foam.
 After the dry shake, open the shaker, add ice, and shake again.

 But be cautious when dry shaking: As you’re using room temperature ingredients and no ice, your cocktail shaker can pop open more easily.
-The pressure built up inside is strong enough to let it “explode” if you’re not careful.
+The pressure building up inside is strong enough to let it “explode” if you’re not careful.

 Reverse Dry Shake